zacharyelston/ragmine/README.md

 RAGMine is a revolutionary extension to Redmine that transforms the proven project management platform into a sophisticated RAG (Retrieval-Augmented Generation) source for modern AI applications.
 By leveraging 20 years of Redmine's stability and adding cutting-edge vector search capabilities, RAGMine bridges the gap between traditional knowledge management and AI-powered workflows.

+> **Vision**: Read [NAMEME.md](docs/NAMEME.md) to discover how RAGMine evolves beyond intelligent systems to create digital personalities that reflect your organization's soul.

 ## ✨ Key Features

 - **🔍 Semantic Search**: Vector-based similarity search across all content